 This can happen when you have used some strong medications for your fish.
 Or perhaps you have washed the filter media too “clean” by using untreated tap water or squeezed it too hard and too many times.
 When you have fewer bacteria doing their job of converting ammonia and nitrite to nitrate, it is easy to understand why there is a surplus of ammonia and nitrite in the fish tank.

 2. There is an increase in ammonia production in the fish tank.

 Either you have overstocked the aquarium with too many fish (More fish means more ammonia).
 Or something is rotting in the fish tank.
 It could be too much fish poop or leftover fish food, or even one or two dead fish.

 How to deal with ammonia and nitrite spike in an aquarium?

 1. Reduce the ammonia and nitrite concentration by doing partial water changes

-Short-term immediate quick fix is to do partial water changes.
+A short-term immediate quick fix is to do partial water changes.
 A 50% water change will decrease the ammonia and nitrite concentration by half.
 Likewise, a 75% water change will lower them to only 25% of the original concentration.
 You may do partial water changes multiple times in a row to reduce the toxic to a minimal level.
-Make sure you never do a 100% water change or anything close to it in order to avoid shocking the fish.
+Make sure you never do a 100% water change or anything close to it to avoid shocking the fish.

 2. Make ammonia and nitrite temporarily harmless

-Some aquarium water conditioners can make the ammonia and nitrite less harmful or even completely harmless for a certain period of time.
+Some aquarium water conditioners can make the ammonia and nitrite less harmful or even entirely harmless for a certain period.